Kieru18/Pyramid-Solver/README.md

-Project providing solutions for Pyramid Puzzles.
+**Project providing solutions for Pyramid Puzzles.**
-For further details, read PyramidLogicPuzzleDocumentation.pdf
+Further details and user manual are located in PyramidLogicPuzzleDocumentation.pdf